 We have a vast wealth of posts on the blog on various aspects of Article 17, presenting many different perspectives and opinions.
 So much has happened in the past year in this respect, that before the summer months fully take over our agendas, it is worth taking a pause and a looking back at our top 10 most-read posts on Article 17 from the past 12 months.

-2. European Commission back-tracks on user rights in Article 17 Guidance by Julia Reda and Paul Keller
+2. European Commission back-tracks on user rights in Article 17 Guidance by Felix Reda and Paul Keller

 3. The Challenge to Article 17 CDSM, an opportunity to establish a future fundamental rights-compliant liability regime for online platforms by Christophe Geiger and Bernd Justin